Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/minor-actions.md

   - The spot is within range of your available movement when you take the Hide minor action
   - The spot is in a place that you could end your turn normally
   - The spot is large enough to contain all of your tiles
-  - The spot would not trigger an obvious effect when moving into it (such as an *alarm* consumable, walking through a pool of acid, or triggering an attack of opportunity)
+  - Reaching the spot would not trigger an tile effect or attack of opportunity
 - **Veiled**
   1. At least one of the following is true:
-     1. the area is in darkness
+     1. the spot is in darkness
-     2. the area is heavily shrouded
+     2. the spot is heavily shrouded
-     3. the area behind full cover, relative to all enemy creatures
+     3. the spot behind full cover, relative to all enemy creatures
   2. Or, at least two of the following are true:
-     1. the area is in dim light
+     1. the spot is in dim light
-     2. the area is lightly shrouded
+     2. the spot is lightly shrouded
-     3. the area is behind partial (or full) cover, relative to all enemy creatures
+     3. the spot is behind partial (or full) cover, relative to all enemy creatures

 After you have selected your hiding spots, choose one that you are hidden in and secretly record it.
 You are in this space, although no one else is aware of this, including your allies.
 After you are revealed, show the secret record to your fellow players.

 If you take the Hide minor action while already hidden, designate new hiding spots in addition to your current ones.
 These spots must be veiled and reasonable, except that they do not need to be reachable from your current spot, but they must be reachable from at least one of your active spots.
 Once you have chosen the new spots, you may move into any of your active hiding spots as long as they are reachable from your current location.
 This allows you to carefully move while hidden, expanding the network of your potential locations the longer you go without being found.